AdobeDocs/campaign-classic.en/help/delivery/using/creating-notifications.md

 1. In the **[!UICONTROL Title]** field, enter the label of the title that you want to appear on the notification.
 It will only appear in the list of notifications available from the notification center.
 This field allows you to define the value of the **title** parameter of the iOS notification payload.

 1. If you use the HTTP/2 connector, you can add a subtitle (value of the **subtitle** parameter of the iOS notification payload).
-Refer to the [Configure the mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md) section.
+Refer to the [Configuring the mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md) section.

 1. Then enter the **[!UICONTROL Message]** and the **[!UICONTROL Value of the badge]** based on the chosen notification type.